Abdelrahman22523/Fire_Alarm_System/README.md

 # Fire_Alarm_System
-Fire alarm system with AT-MEGA 32 that measure temperature
+Fire alarm system with AT-MEGA 32 microprocessor that measure temperature and control the fan and buzzer